 Day 3: Purmamarca

-Highlights: Rest day, bike up to 13,000 feet, Cerro de Siete Colores, walk or bike the surrounding hills, salt flats at 12,000 feet.
+Highlights: Rest day, bike to over 13,000 feet, Cerro de Siete Colores, walk or bike the surrounding hills, salt flats

 Lodging: Hosteria Posta de Purmamarca